acquitelol/elle/README.md

 where we pass an array literal directly to another function or operation.
 An array literal, internally, will simply return the memory address of the start of the array.
 As these arrays has no variable declaration linked to them, there is no way to get their type, however we can infer this type based on the type of the values inside, so it can still be indexed correctly.

 You can also get the size and length of these arrays.
-Simply wrap them in `#size` or `#arrlen` just like if you wanted to get the size of an array that was declared to a variable.
+Simply wrap them in `#size` or `#len` just like if you wanted to get the size of an array that was declared to a variable.
 For more information, please read the size directives chapter.

 <hr />